Increasing access to health

 Who we work with

-To help respond to a shortage of 7 million health workers worldwide and a growing overall burden of disease, CARE International has been working in partnership with GSK since 2010 on their 20% Reinvestment Initiative in Asia and Africa to increase access to health amongst marginalised communities.
+To help respond to the global shortage of health workers, set to rise to 18 million by 2030, CARE International has been working in partnership with GSK since 2010 to increase access to health amongst marginalised communities in Asia and Africa.
 Read more...

 In 2015, CARE, Barclays and GSK created a collaborative partnership to set up a social enterprise in Zambia called Live Well, which aims to increase access to health products and healthcare awareness in rural and peri-urban areas through a network of community health entrepreneurs.
 This is an innovative partnership bringing together the skills of both private and not-for-profit sectors.
 Read more...